The Ultimate Mega Guide to Using Video With WordPress

-According to Simply Measured, videos have the highest shares and engagement right up there beside photos.
-In the first quarter of 2015 alone, video engagement increased by 43% on Facebook.
+A good example is that videos have the highest shares and engagement right up there beside photos.
+In fact, 54% of consumers want to see more video content.

 But if you have a fantastic idea for a video, or you’ve got one already, how do you go about adding it to your site?
 In this definitive guide, we go through everything you need to know about video, from technical details on aspect ratios and codecs, though to self-hosted versus hosted videos, encoding videos for multiple devices, and getting started uploading videos to your WordPress site.

 - Uploading and Adding Video File Types to WordPress

 - Advice From Our In-House Video Expert Joshua Dailey